nicholas-khoo/HDB-Resale-Flat-Price-Prediction/README.md

 - Majority of resale flats has a secondary school within 1.5km.
 - Interestingly, the resale prices of hdb flats increases the further it is from a secondary school.
 - This could be due to other attributes such as:
-    - Location preference: Being aware from secondary schools may offer peace and quiet, larger living spaces.
+    - `Location preference`: Being aware from secondary schools may offer peace and quiet, larger living spaces.
-    - Ammenitites: There could be more ammenities in areas away from secondary school such as parks, shopping centers, entertainment venues.
+    - `Ammenitites`: There could be more ammenities in areas away from secondary school such as parks, shopping centers, entertainment venues.</br>

-___Area with Most Expensive and Cheapest Resale Flat___
+___Areas with Most Expensive and Cheapest Resale Flat___
-- The most expensive flats that were sold were in CENTRAL AREA.
+- The most expensive flat sold was in CENTRAL AREA.
 The 5 room flat was sold for `SGD$`1.258 million.
 - The cheapest flats that were sold were in Geylang and Toa Payoh.
 The 2 room flats were sold for `SGD$`150,000.

 ___Most Expensive and Cheapest Resale Flat Based on Flat Type___ </br>